au-research/ANDS-ResearchVocabularies-Registry/INSTALL.md

 # Create Solr collection and install schema

+## Add custom query plugin

+The Registry's search function uses a custom Solr query plugin.

+You must install the plugin into _every_ Solr instance that is part of your SolrCloud setup.

+In the top level of each Solr instance, make a directory `ardc`.
+(For example, if your Solr instance is installed in `/opt/solr`, create a directory `/opt/solr/ardc`.)

+Copy the JAR file from `lib/ifpress-solr-plugin-*/*.jar` (currently, that is `lib/ifpress-solr-plugin-1.6.2/ifpress-solr-plugin-1.6.2.jar`) into the `ardc` directory in your Solr installation.

+Note: there must be only one version of the plugin in the `ardc` directory of your Solr installation.
+If you ever upgrade the plugin, make sure to remove any old version.

 ## Create the collection

 Create the Solr collection.
 Here, `vocabs-registry` matches the name